GMarins/JPG_extractor_from_PDFs/README.md

 Read the .py file for more info.

-Credits to  Ned Batchelder for the initial project.
+Credits to  Ned Batchelder for coming out with the initial idea.